abunchofnerds-25/ccollections/README.md

 chmap_destroy(map);
 ```

-### Real-World Use Case: Parsing Configuration Files
+### Real-World Use Case: Reading a Simple Settings File

-A configuration reader that accepts `key = value` lines from a file illustrates the string manipulation API.
-Trimming handles inconsistent whitespace, splitting tokenises the line by delimiter, and `cstr_starts_with` skips comment lines cheaply:
+Many small programs (games included) keep their settings in a plain text file with one `key = value` pair per line, plus the occasional `#` comment.
+Reading a file like this is a good illustration of the string manipulation API: trimming handles inconsistent whitespace, splitting tokenises the line by delimiter, and `cstr_starts_with` skips comment lines cheaply:

 ```c
 void load_config(const char *path, chmap config) {